dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3408: Societal contributions must focus on individual abilities and needs.
+### T3408: Contributing according to ability ensures resource access for those in need.

 |Support|
 |---|